 If the person is diagnosed with dementia, they may be referred for additional assessments and support, for example from health and social care professionals and voluntary organisations.
 They should be told about any specialist advice and support services in their area.

 You can also contact our dementia specialist Admiral Nurses for support and advice.
-Please see Sources of support on p13-14 for their contact details and further information on diagnosing dementia and next steps after a diagnosis.
+Please see Sources of support on p10-11 for their contact details and further information on diagnosing dementia and next steps.